All Episodes

 One addicted person literally destroys an entire family every time.

-Now you're going to say, well, you got to have tough love.
+Now, you're going to say, well, you've got to have tough love.

 And if your kid comes home and they're high or they've been using drugs and they're asking you for money for food, what are you going to say?

-The right answer is he says, get your ass out of my house.
+The right answer is you say, get your ass out of my house.

 Don't come back till you're clean.

-And if you want to come back, the only these are the conditions.
+And if you want to come back, these are the conditions.

 You get drug tested, you get a job, you finish rehab, blah, blah, blah, blah, blah.

-And people try it, but they never I don't think that their misintention I don't think that their intentions are bad.
+And people try it, but I don't think their misintention, I don't think their intentions are bad.

-But then the kid comes on, you know, three in the morning and they want a place to sleep.
+But then the kid comes, you know, three in the morning and they want a place to sleep.

 It's either that or the cold weather where you're worried to death they might die.